ttnnijmegen/domoticahass/README.md

 You can also use the diskutility (MacOS) or .... {E} on Windows

-Make a folder on this disk called network en within this folder a file called my-network Your data structure should look like:
+Make a folder on this disk called network and within this folder a file called my-network Your data structure should look like:

 ```